creolink/simple-rest/README.md

 Codestyles are checked using Symfony standards: https://github.com/creolink/code_style

-# Special thanks to Flaconi HR team for this opportunity. #
+# Special thanks to Flaconi HR Team for this opportunity. #

 I'm sorry, I haven't covered all codes with tests (behat with fixtures especially), because I just didn't have enough time.
 I used `Swagger` `@SWG` annotations instead of `@ApiDoc` because, `@ApiDoc` is deprecated by Nelmio 3